BHashemi2021/-Credit_Risk_Analysis/README.md

 ## Oerview

 In this analysis, we used a dataset with 96 different variables from loan applicants composed of 115675 costumers from which 68470 were low risk and 347 high risk applicants based on the type of data collected.
+In this analysis we try to prepared the uballenced dataset to predict credit risk score for the aforesaid banking institution.

+## Results

 1: Using Resampling Models to Predict Credit Risk